Preparing Your Accounts Data Before Going Live on Navigator

 You must provide these files before your go live date.

-You should also do this again for your final go live import if your balances change between test load and launch.
+You should also repeat this step for your final go live import if balances change between:

 What You Need to Provide

-You must provide the following reports from your current accounting system.
+You must provide reports from your current accounting system.

 • Customer account name